iva2k/ionic3-feathers/README.md

 There are two ways to get started:

-1. get the code from Github
+1. Get the code from Github
-2. follow step-by-step instructions (and get the relevant code from the Github)
+2. Follow step-by-step instructions (and get the relevant code from the Github)

 # Get Started - Get complete code